October 6, 2017 42 Instagram Promotions, Contests, Ideas and Tips for Christmas

 60% of Instagram users say they learn about products and services on the platform and 30% have purchased something they discovered on Instagram.”
 Source: Instagram

-While 93 percent of brands have a presence on Facebook, only 36 percent of brands are on Instagram.
+While 93 percent of brands have a presence on Facebook, an estimated 70 percent of brands are on Instagram.
 Instagram’s 800 million users post 95 million photos and videos per day and although Instagram doesn’t have as many daily users as Facebook (500 million vs. 1.3 billion), what’s eye-catching is the difference in engagement rates between the two platforms: Engagement on Instagram is 10 times higher than it is on Facebook and that spells opportunity!

 Okay, enough numbers.
 Now we’re going to look at how your business can use Instagram strategically, and suggest a few Christmas contest ideas, promotions and galleries to help you connect with people who are ready open their wallets.